 Malcolm & Marie is a towering piece of art from top-to-bottom, complete with a stimulating script – that tells of a lively love story gone wrong on the surface whilst simultaneously engaging with socially relevant subject matter – and two powerhouse performances from Zendaya and John David Washington, who completely convey the complexity of this chaotic couple and prove fascinating from the first frame to the last.
 This type of moving melodrama is all but nonexistent in the movies nowadays, so much praise must be paid to writer-director Sam Levinson and his two leads for reinvigorating the medium with magisterial and meaningful work such as Malcolm & Marie, which reminds us how good stories still reign supreme in cinema, above all else.

-Malcom & Marie will be available to watch on Netflix everywhere on February 5th, 2021.
+Malcom & Marie is now available to watch on Netflix everywhere.